 Rust automatically called drop for us when our instances went out of scope, calling the code we specified.
 Variables are dropped in the reverse order of their creation, so d was dropped before c.
 This example’s purpose is to give you a visual guide to how the drop method works; usually you would specify the cleanup code that your type needs to run rather than a print message.

-Dropping a Value Early with std::mem::drop

 Unfortunately, it’s not straightforward to disable the automatic drop functionality.
 Disabling drop isn’t usually necessary; the whole point of the Drop trait is that it’s taken care of automatically.
 Occasionally, however, you might want to clean up a value early.
 One example is when using smart pointers that manage locks: you might want to force the drop method that releases the lock so that other code in the same scope can acquire the lock.
 Rust doesn’t let you call the Drop trait’s drop method manually; instead you have to call the std::mem::drop function provided by the standard library if you want to force a value to be dropped before the end of its scope.

 If we try to call the Drop trait’s drop method manually by modifying the main function from Listing 15-14, as shown in Listing 15-15, we’ll get a compiler error: